 Balls

 Another staple of a well stocked kit bag, a new pack along with some older balls for practice are in order.
 Keep rotating out older balls as they get past their best – playing with balls of varying bounce and fluffiness can be frustrating.
 Also make sure your balls match the surface you’re playing on – you can even get special pressure balls for playing at high altitude.
+Single packs may be convenient, but a multipack box will work out much cheaper in the long run.

 Warm up band